LaneSawyerT/charlixcx-merch/TESTING.md

   - Edit item opens a collapsible to edit quantity.
 Quantity values are only available for items not in limited stock.
   - Update bag and cancel button both work.
   - Upon bag update success message shows
-  - Remove product button opens a delete confirmation, successfully deletes product from basket and success message shows.
+  - Remove product button opens a delete confirmation, successfully deletes product from bag and success message shows.
   - Continue shoppping link takes user back to merchandise page.
   - Checkout button takes user to checkout page
   - When editing bag, totals and delivery update accordingly.